xp44mm/Notebook/ConcurrencyCookbook/01 Concurrency - An Overview.md

 > A form of concurrency that uses futures or callbacks to avoid unnecessary threads.

 A future (or promise) is a type that represents some operation that will complete in the future.
-Some modern future types in .NET are `Task` and `Task<TResult>`.
+Some modern future types in .NET are `Task` and `Task<'TResult>`.
 Older asynchronous APIs use callbacks or events instead of futures.
 Asynchronous programming is centered around the idea of an asynchronous operation: some operation that is started that will complete some time later.
 While the operation is in progress, it doesn't block the original thread; the thread that starts the operation is free to do other work.
 When the operation completes, it notifies its future or invokes its callback or event to let the application know the operation is finished.

 Asynchronous programming is a powerful form of concurrency, but until recently, it required extremely complex code.
 The `async` and `await` support in modern languages make asynchronous programming almost as easy as synchronous (non-concurrent) programming.